hunterirving/phoneHome/README.md

 >searching for modules...
 ```

+<h3>phoneHome is server-side software</h3>
-- phoneHome runs on and internet enabled computer
+phoneHome runs on any internet-enabled computer.
-- phoneHome listens for incoming SMS text messages, parses them as commands, then sends the appropriate response to your mobile phone as an SMS text message
+phoneHome listens for incoming SMS text messages, parses them as commands, then sends the appropriate response to your mobile phone as an SMS text message
 - phoneHome's modular design allows you to pick and choose the features you want, making your phone _"just as smart as you want it to be"_
 - __phoneHome is modular__ - pick and choose the features you want, making your phone "just as smart as you want it to be"
 - __phoneHome is multi-user__ - add an unlimited amount of users to ___user.py___'s whitelist.
 Commands are evaluated in the order they are recieved, and multiplayer, text-based games such as chess are already implemented